Do you feel that your perineum has never been the same after childbirth?

 Excess fat in the mons pubis can be treated with liposuction during the same surgical time, providing an overall improvement in intimate aesthetics.

-For patients with significant laxity of the mons pubis — common after significant weight loss — lifting of this area can be associated with perineoplasty for a complete result.
+For patients with significant laxity of the mons pubis — common after significant weight loss — lifting of this area can be combined with perineoplasty for a complete result.

-Perineoplasty is indicated for women who have aesthetic and/or functional impairment of the perineum.
+Perineoplasty is recommended for women who have aesthetic and/or functional impairment of the perineum.
 Ideal candidates include:

 During the consultation, I evaluate each case individually and outline the most appropriate surgical plan.
 It is important to have realistic expectations about the outcome — perineoplasty aims to restore anatomy and function, seeking the best possible result within the characteristics of each patient.